dinxx/Deep_Learning_Assignments/Assignment4_Tensorflow_RNN/README.md

 # Assignment 4 - Cloth Classification Recurrent Neural Network (LSTM/GRU)

 ## Task
-1. The task is to build a 4-layer neural network using Tensorflow library for a cloth classification task.
-Use ReLU non-linearity in all layers.
+1. The task is to build a recurrent neural network using Tensorflow library for a cloth classification task.
+LSTM and GRU cells have to be custom designed, and not used directly from tf.contrib.rnn.
-2. Once the network is trained, get the activations from all three hidden layers, and use them individually as features to train a logistic regression network defined using the scikit-learn library.
+2. The network is trained, and the weights are saved for both the LSTM and GRU RNNs for hidden layer sizes 32/64/128/256.
-3. Report results on test set for both the DNN and the 3 logistic regression networks.
+3. Report results on test set for all possible cases and compare with results from Assignment 3.
-4. Do not use tf.nn, tf.layers or tf.contrib.layers.
-Define own functions for activations and other functions.

-NO PEEPHOLE CONNECTIONS

 ## Data
-The data is the same as Assignment 2.
+The data is the same as Assignment 2/3.
 Again, it is to be stored in a folder with path "../data_Ass23" with respect to the directory in which the file train.py is located.
 Please do not extract the data, since the dataloader.py module does exactly that.

 ### Labels
 Each training and test example is assigned to one of the following labels: